ashleynolan/dg-blog/src/templates/pages/blog/20190812-2019-tooling-survey-results.md

 9.08% of respondents said that they didn't use a task runner, although this percentage is down -1.61% from last year's results.

-So the trend seems to be following on from last year's results, with developers steadily migrating away from Gulp and Grunt, to be replaced by NPM Scripts in their workflow.
+So the trend seems to be following on from last year's results, with developers steadily migrating away from Gulp and Grunt, to be replaced by NPM Scripts in their workflows.

 ---